Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 I checked the option “No local”, and saved the configuration.
 To truly test this configuration, i will even shutdown the Jeedom Controller, and remove the bluetooth usb stick.

-After booting it again without bluetooth, here are the Health & Network views.
+After booting it again without local bluetooth, here are the Health & Network views.

 Now, clearly none sensor is detected, which is perfectly normal !
-I will then move my antennas in each “corner” of my appartement, and switch them on.
+I will then move my antennas (with their USB power supply) to each “corner” of my apartment, then turn them on.
 Then on the Network view, i’ll move them approximately to where they physically really are from each others.
 I just wait a few minutes after each antenna is back online in Jeedom, for the network to “stabilize” itself.

 Graphical view

-Conclusion: clearly all the antennas are up, and are acting as real relays to the Jeedom controller.
-We can see in the Health view that we even have some kind of redundancy if one of the antenna on a terrace had to go down.
-The network view is almost accurate, the sensors are close to perfectly displayed on the map.
+Conclusion: all antennas are clearly in place and functioning as genuine relays to the Jeedom controller.
+We can see in the Health view that we even have a certain amount of redundancy if one of the antennas installed on a terrace were to fail, as most sensors have a fairly good Rssi with at least one antenna.
+The network view is almost accurate, with the sensors displayed almost perfectly on the map.

 Enhancements